 This may come as a surprise, but not all marketers are SEOs.
 Conversely, not all SEOs are marketers.
 However, aligning your SEO efforts with the customer journey into a combined marketing optimization process may be your best bet to improve traffic, lead gen and revenue.

-SEO used to be about growing traffic.
+Organic SEO used to be about growing traffic.
 The customer journey was a straight line and Google was a Q&A site.
 A lot has changed since the last few years of the 20th century, and marketing has changed with it.

 The Growth of SEO and Marketing

 We built the pathways that consumers followed but today, growing traffic has become a minor part of the expectations.
-Search engine optimization has grown beyond those pathways to include point-of-sale conversions and revenue.
+Search engine optimisation has grown beyond those pathways to include point-of-sale conversions and revenue.
 We’re content developers and data analysts, conversion rate specialists and builders of revenue.

 Traffic is no longer enough.
 Developing website revenue dependent on search engines means evolving our services to meet the demand produced by the SEs and clients alike.
 Search results change depending on what you’ve searched previously, where you live, and where you’ve been with your phone.
 Context clarifies, bringing search results based on user intent.